 Box provides many essential features for enterprise companies, including the ability to set users and permissions, project management tools, and workflow automation.
 Most notable, however, are its security and compliance bonafides, which should cover many industry regulations.

 Box offers 256-bit AES encryption, which means files will be very difficult to crack.
-And it meets numerous regulatory requirements, including ISO 27001 and ISO 27018; plus it’s HIPAA compliant.
+And it meets numerous regulatory requirements, including ISO 27001 and ISO 27018; plus it’s HIPAA-friendly.
 Box starts at $15 per user per month for business customers.

-Egnyte offers similar options as Box, including 256-bit AES encryption for files in transit and at rest, and ISO 27001 and HIPAA compliance.
+Egnyte offers similar options as Box, including 256-bit AES encryption for files in transit and at rest, and ISO 27001 and HIPAA compliance features.
 It also provides a key management service, which means business owners have greater control over who gets access to their data.